-The best thing that comes on top is having killer time management skills.
+The number one thing I’ve learned is the importance of having killer time management skills.

 Every day I get many emails from people who want to work from home but are clueless about how they are going to manage kids at home.
-I cannot stress enough about this one skill that you need to perfect to be able to work from home efficiently.
+I cannot stress enough that you need to perfect this one skill to be able to work from home efficiently.

-It’s something that has given me more time to spend with my family, achieve work goals, be more focused on growing my business, and finally have some ‘me-time.’
+It’s something that has given me more time to spend with my family, ensured I achieve work goals, allowed me to be more focused on growing my business, and finally have some “me-time.”

-Are you spending endless hours doing things that could be done by someone else while you can focus more time on your business/remote job?
-I am sure more than you know.
+Are you spending endless hours doing things that could be done by someone else while you focus more time on your business/remote job?
+I am sure you’re wasting more time than you know.
 The whole of the work-from-home tribe is guilty of this most of the time.

-It can be hard to let it go and outsource.
-But believe me, once you take off some of the redundant work from your plate, you can focus more effectively on your business.
-Especially in business, the ROI of your time is more when you outsource some tasks like social media management, admin work, or any virtual assistance stuff.
+It can be hard to let go and outsource.
+But believe me, once you remove some of the routine work from your plate, you can focus more effectively on your business.
+Especially in business, the return on investment of your time increases when you outsource some tasks like social media management, admin work, or any virtual assistance stuff.

-When you outsource tasks to experts, you can be sure of getting the work done and also achieve bigger business goals.
+When you outsource tasks to experts, you can be sure of getting the work done and also achieving bigger business goals.

 Working from home is only enjoyable when you plan everything ahead.
-Whether you work around kids or work alongside your roommate, remote work is only sweet till you are prepared for it.
+Whether you work around kids or work alongside your roommate, remote work is only sweet if you are prepared for it.

 Plan, Plan, Plan.
-That’s the only mantra to become a work from home success.
+That’s the only mantra you need to become a work-from-home success.
 Planning is vital to boost your productivity when you work from home.
 Be it a meeting with colleagues or an online presentation or a daily target to achieve, plan everything.

 Of course, everyone thinks working from home is a breeze, but it can be overwhelming sometimes.
 Taking short breaks is more important when you work from home.
 Imagine having your toddlers jump around while you are working on an important project.